 The Australia bus market size reached USD 1.5 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 2.5 Billion by 2033, exhibiting a growth rate (CAGR) of 5.2% during 2025-2033.
+Looking forward, the market is expected to reach USD 2.5 Billion by 2033, exhibiting a growth rate (CAGR) of 5.2% during 2025-2033.
 Rising public transportation demand, urban population growth, government investments in sustainable mobility, school transport needs, tourism expansion, and fleet modernization are some of the factors propelling the growth of the market.
 Electrification trends and emission regulations further accelerate demand for electric and hybrid buses across cities and regional transit networks.

 Report Attribute